vincentntang/flashnotes-react/ROADMAP.md

   * [x] Add Nav Links and styling
   * [x] Change routing to `/decks/:id/review`, and `decks/:id/edit`
   * [ ] Refactor Edit/Add card to `/cards/edit/?deckid=deckid` params because this could be done on `decks` or `deck` route.
 Use `history` to go back somehow, as user might modify query parameters for search (possibly cache this?)
+  * [ ] Dashboard showcasing the data visualization of cards / notes written.

 * [ ] Quiz functionality
   * [ ] Cards CRUD functionality